the-real-i9/i9lyfe-server/README.md

 ### A note on the "❌ (old)" label on Postgres

-Initially, I wrote i9lyfe's database entirely with Postgres, a relational database.
+Initially, I wrote the entirety i9lyfe's database in Postgres, a relational database.

 Later on, when I was about implementing more advanced features, I found out that a Graph database better suits these features.
 This led me exploring deeper into the world of Graph databases, and that's when I realized that the whole database is even better written in a Graph database, and chose Neo4j as a replacement.